New Source to Target experience

 - The "Summary" page shows essential information about the River's current state and recent activity.

-The Source, Target, and Schema tabs are identical to those used when creating a new River.
+The Source, Target, and Schema tabs are identical to those used when creating a new river.

 Deployments